burgil/supe-project-creator/README.md

 ----------------

 *   Creates a new project with a basic structure
-*   Configures hot reloading for fast and efficient development
+*   Configures hot reloading for fast and efficient development, Only important files are watched, Fully configurable.
 *   Supports various options for customizing the project setup
+*   Fully configurable - No third party modules
+*   TypeScript, TypeScript Everywhere.
+ESNext, ESM, Bun, Deno.
+We got it all.
+*   TypeScript error watcher
+*   Fast.
+Very fast start up time.
+*   Smart.
+Even the browser won't launch twice if it's already open.
-*   Will also supports Deno in next update, in addition to above mentioned runtimes
+*   Will also supports Deno in next update.

 **Upcoming Features**
 --------------------